synesthesia-it/Murray/README.md

 These files are always created from scratch in specific subfolders, replaced with some placeholder (in both filename and contents) and then completed with proper context-related implementations.

-Murray addresses the first problem (folder structure) with JSON specs and the second one (placeholders) with Stencil templates.
+Murray addresses the first problem (folder structure) with YAML or JSON specs and the second one (placeholders) with Stencil templates.

 Stencil templates are text files where everything wrapped around double curly braces (like `{{ this }}`) can be replaced by a key-value pair, where the key is the wrapped word and the value is the actual substitution.
-An example template for a `UIViewController` can be
+An example template for a `UIViewController` can be defined in a file with these contents:

 ```swift
 import UIKit